bigjosh/TSL/README.md

 ### Time Since Launch Mode

-### EEPROM Error Mode

-Shows `EEProX Error` blinking forever

-This is shown on start-up if the EEPROM is in an inconsistent state.

-If `X` is `1`, then the trigger pin was already showing as pulled, even though the time had never been factory set.

-If `X` is `2`, then the time the trigger happened is in the future.

-Neither of these should ever happen unless there is an EEPROM corruption or people are messing with bits.

 ### Where Has the Time Gone mode

 Shows the time the trigger pin was pulled in MMDDYY HHMMSS blinking at 0.5Hz.